RickAlves07/College-Exercises/README.md

 # English:
-Simple programs developed with colleagues and based on activities proposed by teachers as complementary material for training in Computer Science.
+Simple programs developed with colleagues and based on activities proposed by professors as complementary material for training in Computer Science.

 Content: